SergiiBurgazlieiev/debate-app/README.md

     - When the user's browser makes subsequent requests to our server, the cookie is automatically included.
     - Our server reads the cookie to identify the user and handle the request accordingly.

+## Why should we work on our initial design?

+Working on the initial design of our app is crucial for several reasons.
+We've successfully set up our authentication system and ensured that we can handle user sign-ins and sign-outs effectively.
+Now, it's time to move forward with the rest of our application by focusing on `upfront` design.
+This phase involves more initial design work than you might typically do for other apps, but it's essential.

+**Here's why this step is important:**

+1. **Preventing Deployment Issues:** In our previous work, we encountered strange behavior when running our application in production mode, mainly due to the full root cache mechanism.
+We had to backtrack and identify all the locations where data changes occurred and then call the revalidatePath function to ensure our server re-renders the specific pages with updated data.
+Addressing this caching mechanism at the beginning rather than at the end of the project makes it significantly easier and prevents the need for extensive code modifications later.

+2. **Easier Caching Management:** Dealing with caching systems upfront simplifies the process.
+Handling these considerations early on makes it more manageable and reduces complexity when deploying the application.

+3. **Route Identification and Data Display:** By examining our mockups and identifying all the different routes our application needs, we can plan the data to be displayed on each screen.
+This step ensures that we understand the data flow and structure from the outset, making the rest of the development process smoother.

+4. **Overall Project Efficiency:** Going through this initial design process can make the entire project more straightforward and efficient.
+Although it may seem like extra work initially, it ultimately saves time and effort by preventing future issues and streamlining development.

+**Here is recommended initial design:**

+1. Identify all the different routes you want your app to have and the data that each shows.
+2. Make `path helper` functions.
+3. Create your routing folders and `page.tsx` files based on step #1
+4. Identify the places where data changes in your app.
+5. Make empty server actions for each of those.
+6. Add in comments on what paths you will need to revalidate for each server action.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started